Determination

 identifies candidate regression

-values using the P-value of regression and then uses a weighted average to compute a
+values using the P-value of regression and then uses a weighted average

 final efficiency for quantification.
-For CT determination, we chose the first positive
+For CT determination, we chose the

 second derivative maximum from the logistic model.
 This algorithm